Sim-Anchored Learning for On-the-Fly Adaptation: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Reinforcement Learning (RL) enables training policies to solve complex control problems for which traditional techniques may be ill-equipped.
-RL agents are often trained and evaluated in simulated environments However, recent work has shown that these controllers applied to real systems can exhibit undesirable properties ranging from minor jerkiness, to over-heating due to the high power consumption of inefficient control policies, and even to hardware failures~\cite{benchmarkingRobo, Sim2Real, Sim2multi, benchmarkingRL, NFThesis}.
-These problems can be attributed to a failure of control policies to cross the domain gap between simulated training environments and the real world, i.e. the \emph{reality gap}.
-Despite this, simulated training remains attractive because direct on-robot training raises important safety and scalability concerns. \rev{Mobile robots often need to minimize size, weight, and power consumption (SWaP) and the resource-intensity of iteratively training controllers to adapt to the real-world may be untenable on embedded micro-controllers.} \rev{SWaP considerations may preclude on-device training of controllers but relying on a more powerful ground station for training and inference of the control logic} limits the robots' practicality and makes them unusable upon communication failure.
+Reinforcement Learning (RL) offers powerful solutions for complex control problems where traditional techniques may be inadequate.
+Due to the expensive and potentially risky nature of real-world robot interaction, RL agents are typically trained and evaluated in simulated environments.
+However, recent work has shown that controllers applied to real systems can exhibit undesirable properties, from minor control issues to severe hardware failures~\cite{benchmarkingRobo, Sim2Real, Sim2multi}.
+These problems stem from the challenge of crossing the domain gap between simulated training environments and the real world---the ``reality gap''.